Argus-Labs/world-engine/.swm/getting-started-with-world-engine.pxtvf.sw.md

 id: pxtvf
 title: Getting Started with World Engine
 file_version: 1.1.2
-app_version: 1.6.3
+app_version: 1.7.1
 ---

 ## Components

 The World Engine comprises of two main components:

+*   Cardinal

-*   ECS Game Backend
+    *   Game Server designed to run on-chain games.

-    *   A server that handles real time game logic
+    *   A Go server with a custom ECS implementaiton, Redis, and a blockchain connector.

 *   Cosmos Rollkit Rollup

     *   A rollup blockchain that handles assets, EVM scripting, accounts, etc.

+*   Nakama

+    *   Server that handles client connections and data relay to Cardinal.

 These components communicate over a secure gRPC channel to share data and execute transactions.
-For example, the ECS server could have logic that when a player destroys a game object, a transaction is sent to the rollup to delete that asset from the chain.

 ## Running the Stack (Docker)